 Hemp tokenization is a revolutionary concept that is gaining traction in the hemp industry.
 It involves the use of blockchain technology to create digital tokens that represent ownership of a certain amount of hemp.
 These tokens can then be bought and sold on cryptocurrency exchanges, similar to traditional stocks or bonds.
-In this article, we will dive into the details of hemp tokenization and its potential impact on the hemp industry, including the use of non-fungible tokens (NFTs).
+In this article, we will dive into the details of cannabis tokenization and its potential impact on the cannabis industry, including the use of non-fungible tokens (NFTs).

 What is hemp tokenization and how does it work?